 You’ve decided on getting a video for your wedding.
 That’s awesome!
 It’s wonderful to have those memories of your day.
-And now you’re looking at packages or collections from various videographers and may be wondering what some of the different options actually mean.
+Now you’re probably looking at packages or collections from various videographers and wondering what some of the options actually mean.

-To help you pick the perfect choice for your wedding film, I’ve listed the most common film types that wedding cinematographers offer and how they will bring you back to your special day.
+To help you pick the perfect choice for your wedding film, I’ve listed the most common types that cinematographers offer and how they will bring you back to your special day.

 This is a staple of many wedding video packages, and might be what started you on a search for a wedding cinematographer.
-Averaging 3-7 minutes in length, this musical video will quickly take through the emotions and best moments of the day.
-This is a great way to also share those memories with your friends and relatives, as you can easily share it online.
+Averaging 3-7 minutes in length, this musical video will take through the best moments and emotions of the day.
+This is also a great way to share those memories with your friends and relatives online.

 Be sure to ask your videographer if they officially license the music for your wedding film.
 Unlicensed music could not only get your video taken offline, but both you and your videographer could be at legal risk for violating copyright law.